 \section{Conclusion}

 This paper presents a quantification and characterization study of the lung deformation occurring after a change of patient position during VATS.
-The proposed methodology relied on the deformable registration of a preoperative CT (supine position) to an intraoperative CBCT of the inflated lung (lateral decubitus position), which belong to a clinical study for CBCT-guided intraoperative localization of pulmonary nodules during VATS \citep{rouze_small_2016, alvarez_hybrid_2021}.
+The proposed methodology relied on the deformable registration of a preoperative CT (supine position) to an intraoperative CBCT of the inflated lung (lateral decubitus position).
 The estimated transformations were used to extract displacement, sliding and deformation measurements.
 To our knowledge, this is the first study to quantify and characterize the lung deformation occurring after a change of patient position during VATS.

-Among the six clinical cases studied, we observed large lung displacement reaching 40~mm; considerable sliding motion both between the lobes and against the thoracic wall going up to 30~mm; and localized volume changes indicating deformation.
+Among six clinical cases, we observed large lung displacement reaching 40~mm; considerable sliding motion both between lobes and against the thoracic wall going up to 30~mm; and localized volume changes indicating deformation.
 Moreover, we observed different directions of displacement across lobes in several cases.
-Although it is yet unclear whether such lung deformation can be modeled, it is clear that rigid body motion assumptions are insufficient.
+Although it is yet unclear whether such lung deformation can be formalized in a deformation model, it is clear that rigid body motion assumptions are insufficient.
 Starting from a preoperative configuration in supine position, any lung deformation compensation strategy for intraoperative guidance during VATS would require addressing the amount and complexity of the lung deformation induced by a change of patient position.
-In our future work, we will focus in developing a biomechanical model of lung deformation for intraoperative guidance in thoracic surgery, for which the complex deformation patterns revealed in this study will be of great insight.
+In our future work, we will focus in developing a multi-lobe biomechanical model of lung deformation for intraoperative guidance in thoracic surgery, for which the complex deformation patterns observed in this study will be of great insight.